 The BCWMC requires all stormwater to be treated in accordance with the BCWMC performance goals for new development, redevelopment, and linear projects.
 A performance goal specifies what level of stormwater treatment must be achieved on a site.
 If the performance goal is not feasible and/or is not allowed for a proposed project, then the project proposer must implement the BCWMC flexible treatment options, as shown in the BCWMC Design Sequence Flow Chart (Appendix A).
-Site restrictions include those factors listed in the BCWMC flexible treatment options, which include, but are not limited to: shallow depth to bedrock, contaminated soils, shallow groundwater, tight clay soils, existing site constraints, or zoning requirements).
-Section 6.1 of this document outlines the BCWMC performance goal.
+Site restrictions include those factors listed in the BCWMC flexible treatment options, which include, but are not limited to shallow depth to bedrock, contaminated soils, shallow groundwater, tight clay soils, existing site constraints, or zoning requirements.
+Section 6.1 of this document outlines the BCWMC performance goals.
 Section 6.2 of this document outlines the flexible treatment options approach.

-The BCWMC will review projects and developments to evaluate compliance with the BCWMC performance goals if the proposed projects are located in member cities that have not adopted the MIDS performance goals, triggers, and flexible treatment options or equivalent requirements, or at the request of the member city.
-For proposed projects located in member cities that have adopted the MIDS performance goals, triggers, and flexible treatment options or equivalent requirements, the member cities shall review projects for conformance with MIDS water quality treatment standards, unless Commission review is requested by the member cities.
+The BCWMC will review projects and developments to evaluate compliance with the BCWMC performance goals if the proposed projects are in cities that have not adopted the MIDS performance goals, triggers, and flexible treatment options or equivalent requirements, or at the request of the city.
+For proposed projects located in cities that have adopted the MIDS performance goals, triggers, and flexible treatment options or equivalent requirements, the cities should review projects for conformance with MIDS water quality treatment standards, unless Commission review is requested by the cities.

-The following surfaces are among those that will be analyzed as impervious: swimming pools, compacted ground surfaces such as gravel driveways, and artificially turfed fields.
+The following surfaces are among those that will be analyzed as impervious building roofs and structures, decks, bituminous and concrete surfaces, swimming pools, synthetic/artificially turfed fields (unless demonstrated to be pervious surface), and compacted ground surfaces such as gravel driveways and parking lots.
 The following surfaces are among those that will be analyzed as pervious (if they are designed in accordance with the Minnesota Stormwater Manual): green roofs and permeable pavement/pavers.
 Solar panels will be analyzed based on the surface located beneath the panels.

-Mill and overlay and other resurfacing activities are not considered fully reconstructed impervious surfaces.
-Trails, sidewalks, and miscellaneous disconnected impervious surfaces surfaces (concrete/bituminous pads, etc.) are exempt from BCWMC water quality performance standards.
+Sealcoat, mill and overlay, pavement reclamation, pavement overlays and other resurfacing activities are not considered fully reconstructed impervious surfaces.
+Disconnected trails, disconnected sidewalks, and miscellaneous disconnected impervious surfaces (concrete/bituminous pads, etc.) are exempt from BCWMC water quality performance standards.
 Buffers should be provided for trails and sidewalks where possible.

 For projects not requiring the retention of on-site runoff in accordance with the BCWMC performance goals, the BCWMC encourages the use of infiltration, filtration, water reuse approaches, or other abstraction of runoff from impervious areas for all development and redevelopment projects as a best practice to reduce stormwater runoff.
-(Policy 32)